AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 ### predict()

-Predict which cluster does it belong to for a given data.
+Predict which cluster does it belong to for given data.

 ```
 KMeans:predict(featureMatrix: Matrix): integer, number